Navalny confidant is already talking about “deputinization”

 They would be important for Russia’s future: “That’s why I’m sure: If circumstances allow, we’ll be able to rebuild our structures quickly.”
 It all sounds as if Navalny, Volkov and Co. would first have to wait for Putin is really on the ground.
 However, the 41-year-old does not want the accusation that he underestimated the Kremlin boss to be dumped solely on himself and his compatriots.

 “Some in the West are now telling us: you had 22 years to get rid of Putin.
-I answer: And you have sent Putin billions upon billions in these 22 years.
-You shook his hand and treated him like a great statesman,” Volkov explains, emphasizing that all sides in Moscow felt guilty about the strong man.
+I answer: And you sent Putin billions upon billions in these 22 years.
+You shook his hand and treated him like a great statesman,” Volkov explains, emphasizing that all sides were guilty of the strong man in Moscow.
 Because they looked the other way, or at least didn’t want to look closely.

 Will Russia break away from Putin?
 Navalny confidant recalls “denazification in Germany”